Monitoring Engines

 sudo journalctl -u sdc

-Data Collector 5.7.x and Earlier and All Transformer Versions
+Data Collector 5.7.x and Earlier and Transformer 5.7.x and Earlier

-For Data Collector version 5.7.x and earlier and for all Transformer versions, an engine deployed to an Azure VM instance runs in a Docker container.
+For Data Collector version 5.7.x and earlier and Transformer version 5.7.x and earlier, an engine deployed to an Azure VM instance runs in a Docker container.
 After you use SSH to connect to the VM instance, run the following command to get the container ID for the engine:

 docker ps